 So is carnitine—and for that matter carnosine and creatine—something vegans should be concerned about?
 Let’s hear from the doctor!

-“Now having said this, you need to have the enzymes that create these compounds.
-About one [in] 40,000 births has a hereditary disease [where they cannot produce these compounds]. … So, there are indeed rare cases in which there’s some biochemical abnormality where you have to actually take in supplemental form.
-But for the 39,999 kids that are born out of 40,000, they make all they need.”
+There are indeed rare cases in which there’s some biochemical abnormality where you have to actually take [carnitine] in supplemental form.
+But for the 39,999 kids that are born out of 40,000, they make all they need.

-I’d love to hear from you on this.
-Is carnitine or carnosine or even taurine something that you’ve heard of before?
-If you’re vegan is it something you’re concerned about?
-If you’re not vegan is it something you worry about not getting when going vegan?
+I’d love to hear from you: Is carnitine or carnosine, or even taurine, something that you’ve heard of before?
+If you’re vegan, is it something you’re concerned about?
+If you’re not vegan, is it a concern making you reluctant to go vegan?
 Do you supplement or just allow your body to make its own?
 Let me know in the comments!

 — Emily Moran Barwick